meeshkan/unmock-react-native-example/README.md

 yarn test
 ```

-To run the app in an Android Virtual Device, [install one](https://developer.android.com/studio/run/managing-avds) from Android Studio and run
+To run the app in an Android Virtual Device (AVD), [install and start the AVD](https://developer.android.com/studio/run/managing-avds) and run

 ```bash
 yarn android